 - A garden hose or pressure washer for rinsing the roof

-- A seam roller (if you're repairing a seam)
+- Liquid Rubber Seam Tape and a seam roller (if you're repairing a seam)

-- The appropriate RV Roof Coating for your camper's rubber roof material (EPDM or TPO)
+- The appropriate primer for your camper's roof material (EPDM Primer or Multi-purpose Primer)

 - A caulk gun for applying the sealant